RCCoop/RCDataKit/README.md

 let bgContext = myStack.backgroundContext(author: .localEditing)
 ```

+There are a few implementations of `DataStack` available here:
+- `PreviewStack` is an in-memory store for use in SwiftUI previews or other non-persisted environments.
+- `SingleStoreStack` is a SQLite-backed stack with a single store, and initialization options for Persistent History Tracking and Staged Migrations.

 ## Model Helpers:

 ### PersistentStoreVersion Protocol

 Migrating your Model from one version to the next used to be such a pain— Lightweight Migrations are easy enough, but Custom Migrations not so much.
 Setting up your environment to perform either was confusing, and [Apple’s documentation](https://developer.apple.com/documentation/coredata/staged_migrations) is even sparser than for the old migrations system.
 But now we have [Staged Migrations](https://developer.apple.com/videos/play/wwdc2022/10120/)!
-Unfortunately, Apple’d documentation is practically nonexistent once again.
+Unfortunately, Apple’s documentation is practically nonexistent once again.
 Thanks to [Pol Piela](https://www.polpiella.dev/staged-migrations) and [FatBobMan](https://fatbobman.com/en/posts/what-s-new-in-core-data-in-wwdc23/) for picking up the slack.

 With the `PersistentStoreVersion` protocol, I’ve built a bunch of useful helpers for getting your migrations set up.